Material world and spiritual world, worlds apart. The Explanation shows that these worlds not only meet, but they are related.

 This post goes a step further in relating the physical to the spiritual.
 We’re in Genesis 2:7 with a very succinct description of God creating the first man.
 It gives us only two clues.

 - God formed man from the dust of the earth.

 There are two aspects to this creation.
-Firstly, the physical from the dust.
-Secondly, the more ethereal involving the in-breathing of the neshama.
+First, the physical from the dust.
+Second, the more ethereal involving the in-breathing of the neshama.
 I say ethereal, but I should say spiritual.
 Ether was believed to be the invisible substance that permeated the universe.
 It caused the vibrations, which gave rise to light and the other various types of electromagnetic waves.
-Now we know this is untrue, but ethereal means nebulous, invisible, cloudy.
+Now we know this is untrue, but ethereal means: nebulous, invisible, cloudy.

 The relationship of the spiritual to the physical is seen as impenetrable by many.
 Even religious and spiritual believers are hesitant to define God and rarely touch on issues that interface the spiritual and the material.

 However, the creation of Adam does go to the crux of this matter.
 It states a physical aspect in the form of a human body (made from dust) and a breath of life, the neshama.
 I’ve spent quite a bit of space defining the neshama, a spiritual aspect of humans, the essence of God, akin to the mind, coupled with the ruach, a spirit God also formed in man.
 If you’re reading this for the first time, it behooves you to click on those links and learn what the neshama and the ruach are.
 You cannot see the relationship between the physical and the spiritual environments without understanding the neshama and the ruach.

 We saw that the ruach moves, flutters, and shakes from the biblical Hebrew.
 Does other biblical Hebrew vocabulary confirm this?
 Yes.